OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Even though we can’t talk to the animals, this National Geographic movie promises to be one of the most accurate descriptions of what it’s like to be a penguin and to live in one of the harshest environments on the planet.
-With the amazing voice of Morgan Freeman to guide spectators through the various events depicted, this film will fill everyone’s heart with love and affection for the natural world – and especially for these waddling black-and-white wonders of the natural world.
+Even though we can’t talk to the animals, this National Geographic movie is surely one of the most accurate evocations of what it’s like to be a penguin, surviving in the Antarctic, one of the harshest environments on the planet.
+With intoxicatingly beautiful narration by Morgan Freeman to guide us through the various events depicted, it’s a film to fill every heart with love and affection for the untamed environment – and especially for these waddling black-and-white wonders of the natural world.

 Masterfully directed by Sean Penn, this film narrates the true story of Christopher McCandless, who, having graduated from Emory University, decides not to pursue a successful and profitable career and turns down his family’s wealth.
-He donates everything he has to charity and then goes out into nature and does the best he can to survive.
-Although the scenery is absolutely wonderful, the message at the end of the movie is extremely sobering, as is the ending itself.
-The underlying dialectic is a struggle between society and nature and does well to get everyone thinking about ideas of materialism and philosophy.
+Donating everything he has to charity, he heads out, at the title says, into the wild and does his best to survive.
+The scenery is magnificent, even if the ending of the movie, like its message, is extremely sobering.
+The underlying dialectic is the struggle between society and nature and, if you’re like us, you’ll leave ready to rethink received wisdom concerning materialism.

-Without any narration, Koyaanisqatsi brilliantly depicts nature and civilisation alongside one another; contrasting them in utterly surprising, occasionally appalling ways, to the eerie music of Philip Glass.
-The title derives from the Hopi Indian word for “life out of balance”, suggesting that the modern world and technology have waged war against the environment and its sublime beauties.
-The two realities, the film suggests, are inextricably linked; nature having been reduced to the resources on which technology feeds.
-Using slo-mo techniques and speedy time-lapse footage, it is a remarkable experiment, and ultimately some kind of condemnation of man’s potential destructiveness.
+Without any narration, Koyaanisqatsi brilliantly depicts nature and civilisation alongside one another, pitting them against each other in utterly surprising, occasionally appalling ways, to the eerie music of Philip Glass.
+The title derives from the Hopi Indian word for “life out of balance”, suggesting that the modern world and technology have long been at war with the environment and its sublime beauty.
+The two realities, the film suggests, are inextricably linked, nature having been reduced to the resources on which technology feeds.
+Using slo-mo techniques and speedy time-lapse footage, it is a remarkable experiment, and ultimately some kind of condemnation of humanity’s potential for destructiveness.

 Based on Cheryl Strayed’s memoir, Wild: From Lost to Found on the Pacific Crest Trail, this American biographical movie describes the hike of a recently divorced woman who embarks on a journey of self-discovery and healing.
-Reese Witherspoon takes the lead, delivering a captivating performance, and the film, with its inspiring qualities, Wild comes with plenty to think about.
-That’s in no small part due to its redemptive, relatable style, which evokes in us a genuine love of, and connection to nature.
+Reese Witherspoon takes the lead, delivering a captivating performance, and the film, with its inspiring qualities, delivers so much to think about.
+That’s in no small part due to its redemptive, relatable style, which evokes in us a genuine love of, and connection to, nature.

-Making use of all-new technologies in aerial shooting and photography, this ground-breaking documentary takes viewers above the soaring glaciers, ski fields and summits of the Alps.
-Shot with uber-sharp Cineflex, it’s best watched in high definition and comes complete with some seriously insightful narration about the region’s most fascinating spots.
+This groundbreaking documentary employs all-new technologies in aerial shooting and photography to take the viewer high above the vertiginous glaciers, ski fields and summits of the Alps.
+Shot using pin-sharp Cineflex, it’s best watched in high definition and delivers some superb insights into the region’s most fascinating spots.

-Starring Marion Cotillard and Russell Crowe, A Good Year is a British romantic drama set in the French region of Provence.
-With the amazing views and the wonderful atmosphere of this land as a backdrop, the action of this piece captivates and enthralls and may just want to make you leave behind the hustle and bustle of city life for good.
+Starring Marion Cotillard and Russell Crowe, A Good Year is a British romantic drama set in Provence, in the south of France.
+With the amazing views and the wonderful atmosphere of this land as a backdrop, the action unfolds, captivates and enthralls and it may just make you want to leave behind the hustle and bustle of city life for good.

-Starring Leonardo DiCaprio as its protagonist, The Beach is the story of an American backpacker who decides to travel to Thailand and explore a mysterious island which is believed to be a secluded paradise.
-Shot in Bangkok and on the jungle-shrouded, white-sand beaches of Ko Phi Phi Lee, this one is a fine introduction to the character of Southeast Asia – from the unbridled hedonism of the region’s capitals to the unbridled beauties of its beaches.
+Starring Leonardo DiCaprio as the tireless hedonist, The Beach is the story of an American backpacker who decides to travel to Thailand and find a mysterious island sold to him as a secluded paradise.
+Shot in Bangkok and on the jungle-shrouded, white-sand beaches of Ko Phi Phi Le, this is an unrivalled introduction to the whole essence of Southeast Asia – from the unbridled pleasures of the big cities to the irresistible appeal of its pure-sand beaches.

-This wonderful documentary is an account of both the beauty of our planet and of man’s monstrosity when dealing with nature and its products.
-It is the result of the efforts of photographer, Sebastião Salgado, who traveled for 40 years through four continents and traced the marks which recent historical events have left on a series of natural settings.
+This fine documentary is an account of both the beauty of our planet and of people’s monstrosity when dealing with nature.
+It is the result of the efforts of photographer Sebastião Salgado, who traveled for 40 years through four continents and as he went, traced the effects of recent historical events on a succession of natural settings.
 Simply put: not to be missed.